A Survey of Reinforcement Learning from Human Feedback: Reward Model Training

 \subsubsection{Human-Specific Rationality Coefficient}

-The Boltzmann distribution in~\eqref{def:Boltzmann_human_choice} can be extended by a rationality coefficient $\beta \in [0, \infty)$ that reflects the precision of the human labeler\footnote{This can be achieved by multiplying the utilities $u_l$ with $\beta$.}:
+The Boltzmann distribution in~\eqref{def:Boltzmann_human_choice} can be extended by a rationality coefficient $\beta \in [0, \infty)$ that reflects the precision of the human labeler:

-The higher $\beta$, the more~\eqref{def:Boltzmann_human_choice_rational} resembles a pointmass distribution modeling a highly rational human labeler (decision-maker) that is always able to identify the option the with highest utility, while the lower $\beta$, the more~\eqref{def:Boltzmann_human_choice_rational} resembles a uniform distribution modeling a highly irrational human labeler (decision-maker) acting purely at random.
+The higher $\beta$, the more~\eqref{def:Boltzmann_human_choice_rational} resembles a pointmass distribution modeling a highly rational human labeler that is always able to identify the option with highest utility.
+The lower $\beta$, the more it resembles a uniform distribution modeling a highly irrational human labeler acting purely at random.
 Without this extension, the commonly considered Boltzmann distribution (or Bradley-Terry model in the common case of pairwise comparisons) in~\eqref{def:Boltzmann_human_choice} assumes a rationality coefficient of \( 1 \). \Citet{ghosal2023effect} show in their experiments that the estimation of this coefficient can indeed positively influence reward learning.
-For the estimation, however, a calibration reward function is needed, as the rationality coefficient is otherwise not identifiable~\citep{bengs2020preselection}.
+However, estimation requires a calibration reward function, as the rationality coefficient is otherwise not identifiable~\citep{bengs2020preselection}.
 Similar findings are shown by \citet{daniels-koch2022expertise}, who model the rationality coefficient as a query-dependent function that might differ for the human labelers (see \cref{subsec:diverse_preferences}).

 Another alternative to the rationality coefficient for representing irrational humans is achieved by introducing a query-independent error probability~\citep{christiano2017deep}.
 To be more precise, it is assumed that the human labeler only adheres to the Boltzmann distribution in~\eqref{def:Boltzmann_human_choice} in 90\% of cases and otherwise makes completely random decisions.
 This formulation is similar to Huber's contaminated model~\citep{mu2023huber}.